1. Scarlett Fuentes.

-6. I didn’t at first, but I guess now that you mention it, it seems possible.
+6. I didn’t at first, but now that you mention it, it seems possible.

 7. No way.
 He couldn’t have.

 8. How do I know?
-Well, I’ve known him for the majority of my life.
+Well, I’ve known him most of my life.
 I know him better than his own family, probably.

 9. No, that’s gross.
 We were only friends.

 10. Well, I mean every once in awhile he’d have an outburst, but nothing like this.
 He’s never hurt anyone in his whole life.
 He never will.

 11. Yeah, like I said, he did start acting differently around that time, but what’s that got to do with murder?
 He didn’t hurt anybody.
 He’s not capable of it.